Matthew-Demoy/NationalParkHelper/README.md

 </div>

-With the goal of helping people find national parks to visit, national park finder helpss to get information on building national parks across America.
+With the goal of helping people find national parks to visit, national park finder helps to get information on building national parks across America.